-A rain garden is a shallow, vegetated landscaping feature that captures rainwater and puts it to work.
-As the rain garden bed is slightly below the level of the yard, the garden acts as a shallow dish that holds the water for a short time so that it can soak into the garden soil.
-Well-designed rain gardens absorb 30% more water than turf lawns and will drain completely within a day after an average storm.
+A rain garden is a shallow, vegetated landscaping feature that captures excess rainwater and puts it to work.
+As the rain garden bed is slightly below the level of the yard, the garden acts as a shallow dish that holds the water for a short time so that it can instead soak into the garden soil.
+Well-designed rain gardens absorb 30% more water than turf lawns and will drain completely within a few days after an average storm.

 What are the benefits of a rain garden?

 Rain gardens have many benefits.
-First, it is an attractive and unique addition to any yard.
+First, it is an attractive addition to any yard.
 Both you and your neighbors will enjoy its beauty for years to come.

 In addition, rain gardens provide environmental benefits by improving water quality and promoting water conservation.
 Water that runs off hard surfaces, like your roof, and from your yard during rain events flows down the street collecting contaminants such as automobile fluids, yard fertilizers, and pet waste.
-This adds pollution to the environment because storm drain water is not treated before it enters your local rivers.
-For example, yard waste and fertilizers add excessive amounts of nutrients to rivers.
-Nutrients cause algae to grow, which depletes oxygen in the water that fish and other aquatic life depend on.
-By collecting runoff before it reaches the street, rain gardens reduce the amount of polluted water flowing into storm drains.
+This adds pollution to your local rivers because storm drain water is not treated before it enters your local rivers.
+For example, yard waste & fertilizers add excessive amounts of nutrients to rivers.
+This causes algae to grow and depletes oxygen in the water that fish and other aquatic life depend on.
+By collecting the excess runoff before it reaches the street, rain gardens reduce the amount of polluted water flowing into storm drains.
 Research has shown that the intensive installation of rain gardens in neighborhoods can greatly reduce storm water runoff and street flooding.

-The water retained in the garden soaks down into the soil, providing water for the garden plants as well as for the underlying groundwater.
+The water retained in the garden soaks down into the soil, providing water for the garden plants as well as for the underlying water table.
 This minimizes the need for watering and helps conserve municipal water supplies.

 Finally, the native plants used in rain gardens provide habitat for birds, butterflies and other beneficial insects.
-Native plants also require less maintenance, particularly less watering, over time because they are adapted to the local soil and climate conditions and have deep root systems.
-And if you plant perennials, you will not have to replant every year.
+Native plants also require less maintenance, particularly less watering, over time because they are adapted to the local soil and climate conditions.

 What are the steps for creating a rain garden?